thomasxnguy/redemption/README.md

 # Redemption Server

-> Note: This is a work in progress
+> Note: README.md is a work in progress

-This is an open source backend for a crpyto gift card or airdrop program.
+This is an open source project for running a crypto gift card or airdrop program.

 ## Features

 **Creation**

--   A simple dashboard GUI allows the creation of _n_ one-use redemption codes
+-   [ ] A simple dashboard GUI allows the creation of _n_ one-use redemption codes
--   Each one-use redemption code is tied to a specified amount of cryptocurrency
+-   [ ] Each one-use redemption code is tied to a specified amount of cryptocurrency

 **Redemption**

--   Redemption POST API sends cryptocurrency to the user if the redemption code is correct and valid
+-   [ ] Redemption POST API sends cryptocurrency to the user if the redemption code is correct and valid
--   Keeps track of claimed redemption codes
+-   [ ] Checks that redemption codes are unclaimed

-*   [ ] Race condition prevention
+-   [ ] Race condition prevention (double-spend)
+-   [ ] Tiebreaking algorithm if two users scan at the same time

+**Dashboard and Admin**

+-   [ ] Visual dashboard to track all redemption codes
+-   [ ] User can invalidate unclaimed redemption codes from dashboard

 **Deployment**

 -   [ ] Heroku Autodeploy script
--   [ ] `npm start` at root should start both backend and frontend
+-   [ ] `npm start` at root should start both backend and frontend (docker?)

 ## Structure